-Your truck accident lawyer in Atlanta will also investigate the accident scene.
+Your Atlanta truck accident attorney will also investigate the accident scene.
 We will do our best to determine that all local traffic laws were obeyed, as well as examining the driver’s credentials and interviewing all witnesses to the accident.

 What to Expect During a Truck Accident Claim

 The state of Georgia has comprehensive state and federal trucking regulations that are nearly impossible to interpret alone.
 We will explain the laws to you as well as taking the following steps:

 Creating a Claim: Using the information they obtained in your investigation, your attorney creates a claim that states any possible injuries and a request for financial compensation It also indicates if there was any possible negligence that led to your accident.